grafana/agent/docs/sources/flow/reference/components/loki.source.kubernetes.md

 ### client block

 The `client` block configures the Kubernetes client used to tail logs from containers.
-If the `client` block isn't provided, default in-cluster configuration with the service account of the running Grafana Agent pod is used.
+If the `client` block isn't provided, the default in-cluster configuration with the service account of the running Grafana Agent pod is used.